 Weight Lifting and Strength Training Tips for Teens

 As your muscles gain strength, and if there is no pain, slowly increase the weight in 1- to 2.5 -pound increments if using free weights, in 5-pound increments if using gym machines.
 Stay away from very heavy weights until you are fully through puberty and growth, as it could damage tendons and bones.
+Make sure you warm up and incorporate stretching as part of your weight training.
 Talk to your doctor or PE coach about the type of weights that are best for you.

 Q. Is "No Pain, No Gain" True?

 A. No pain, no gain is a myth.
 If it hurts, you're using too much weight or resistance.
 If your muscles are very sore, do not do strength training until you are relatively pain-free.

 A. To look toned and lean, it's important to do other exercises along with strength training, including stretching and endurance exercise (like walking, swimming, stepping).